guumaster/random-collections/KRE-notes.md.md

 3. GO TO ADMIN UI

 - Initial screen
-Here you have a
+Here you have a view of all the runtimes, and you can create more.
-	- Explain runtime list, and navigation

 - Version screen
 	- Add version